7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 ```

 To actually run the `HelloByeApp`, we have to wire implementations of `Greeter` and `Byer` into it.
 We will not do it directly.
-First we'll only declare the component interfaces we have and the implementations we want for them:
+First we'll only declare the component interfaces we have, and the implementations we want for them:

 ```scala mdoc:to-string
 val HelloByeModule = new ModuleDef {